xta0/xta0.me/_posts/2024-11-26-GenAI-LLM-RLHF.md

 ## Collecting human feedback

-Starting with a fine-tuned LLM to generate some completions.
-Then we need to use human workforce to hand-pick the ones that we think meets the criteria.
+Starting with a fine-tuned LLM to generate some completions, we then need to use a human workforce to hand-pick the ones that we think meet the criteria.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm3-5.png">